Part 2 – Local Council Regulations

 Irrespective of whether or not a lot is in a community titles scheme, local council regulations will apply.

 As local laws and city plans continue to change and update, a host can rely on the rules that were in force at the time they initiated their listing, even if they are now superseded.
-The Gold Coast City Plan Version 4 (3 July 2017) (the ‘City Plan’) notes at 1.1 that the objective is to set “out the city of Gold Coast’s intention for the future development in the City Plan area…” Following this, the City Plan does not have retrospective power.
+The Gold Coast City Plan Version 4 (the ‘City Plan’) notes at 1.1 that the objective is to set “out the city of Gold Coast’s intention for the future development in the City Plan area…” Following this, the City Plan (which came into effect on 2 February 2016) does not have retrospective power.
 This suggestion is substantiated by the presence of “existing lawful use rights”, which are explained at section 260 of the Planning Act 2016 (Qld).

 Airbnb Hosts Prior To The City Plan